Senan3307/cloud_resume_frontend/README.md

 - It defines steps to automatically deploy your frontend application (e.g., HTML, CSS, JavaScript) to a cloud service (like AWS S3, Netlify, or Vercel) whenever you push new changes to the repository.

+## css.

+- used in the frontend repository to style the HTML elements of the web page, creating an appealing and user-friendly interface

 ## .gitignore

 - The .gitignore file tells Git which files or directories to ignore when tracking changes in a repository.
 This is important for keeping unnecessary or sensitive files out of version control.